 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
-The additional information shown on pages 57 through 58 is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
-The accompanying Schedule of Expenditures of Federal Awards and Notes to the Schedule of Expenditures of Federal awards on pages 54 and 55 are presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative requirements, Cost Principles, and Audit Requirements for Federal Awards, and are also not a required part of the basic financial statements of the City.
+The additional information shown on Pages 57 through 58 is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
+The accompanying Schedule of Expenditures of Federal Awards and Notes to Schedule of Expenditures of Federal Awards on Pages 54 through 55 are presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and are also not a required part of the basic financial statements of the District.

-The additional information shown on pages 57 through 58 are the responsibility of management and were derived from and relate directly to the underlying accounting and records used to prepare the financial statements.
+The additional information shown on pages 57 through 58 and the schedule of expenditures of federal awards and notes to schedule of expenditures of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and records used to prepare the financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards accepted in the United States of America.
-In our opinion, the information found on pages 57 through 58, is fairly stated in all material respects in relation to the financial statements as a whole.
+In our opinion, the information found on pages 57 through 58 and the schedule of expenditures of federal wards and notes the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the financial statements as a whole.